loftuxab/alfresco-community-loftux/projects/installer/README_jboss_win.txt

 you may need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.

-The Alfresco server is packaged as a war file and can be found in: c:\alfresco\tomcat\webapps\web-client.war
+The Alfresco server is packaged as an ear file and can be found in:
+C:\alfresco\jboss\server\default\deploy\web-client.ear

 The Alfresco 'db_setup.bat' performs the following MySQL commands: